How to Win Those Lucrative Construction Infrastructure Contracts

 Key Takeaways

-- National nonresidential construction spending decreased 0.9% in May.
+- National nonresidential construction spending fell 0.7% in December 2021.

-- On a seasonally adjusted annualized basis, spending totaled $812.5 billion.
+- On a seasonally adjusted annualized basis, nonresidential spending totaled $820.7 billion for the month.